TheTypoMaster/gray.net.au/posts/2005/11/30/What_is_wrong_with_the_world.rst

 .. title: What is wrong with the world??
 .. slug: What_is_wrong_with_the_world
 .. date: 2005-11-30 14:17:00 UTC+10:00
-.. tags: James,blog
+.. tags: blog,politics
-.. category:
+.. category: James
 .. link:

 Whilst cruising through my Google News RSS feed I ran into this story